Adventure » A Tour Of Petra, Jordan

 Visiting The Treasury On A Petra Tour

 The Treasury was carved in the early 1st century as the tomb of an important Nabataean king.
 There was a clearing in front of it with camels, horse and carts and lots of people posing for photos.
-As I edged closer I really took in the scale and grandeur – the building was enormous, and I couldn’t comprehend how it could have been constructed over 2,000 years ago.
+As I edged closer I took in the scale and grandeur.
+This building is enormous!
+I couldn’t comprehend how it could have been constructed over 2,000 years ago!

 The Treasury in Petra, Jordan